unoplatform/hd-docs/hot-design-getstarted-guide.md

 ## Using Hot Design

-### Selecting elements
+### Selecting Elements

 You can select controls on the app's current screen by simply clicking on them.
-A visual adorner (in this case, a blue border) will appear around the selected elements, clearly indicating their boundaries.
+A visual adorner (blue border) appears around the selected elements, clearly indicating their boundaries.
 The type, height, and width of the selected element are displayed below the adorner for easy reference.

 <p align="center">
   <img src="Assets/canvas-select-single-item.png" alt="Selecting a single item on the main canvas" />
 </p>

 You can also click on controls in the **Elements** panel.
-This provides an alternative to clicking directly on the canvas, making it easier to precisely select small elements or to choose the container of a visual element rather than the element itself.
+This provides an alternative to clicking directly on the canvas, making it easier to precisely select small elements or their containers.

 To select multiple elements, hold down the `Ctrl` key while clicking.
 This enables you to view and edit shared properties in the **Properties** panel.